Kong/docs.konghq.com/app/studio/1.0.x/dec-conf-studio.md

 ## Step 2: Generate a config

-Now that you’ve added your specification to Insomnia Designer, let’s generate your Kong Declarative Configuration.
-Once you click **Generate Config**, a modal window appears displaying the generated configuration as YAML, along with a button to copy the configuration to your clipboard.
+Now that you’ve added a specification to Insomnia Designer, you can generate a Kong Declarative Configuration.

+1. In the upper right-hand corner of the editor, click **Generate Config**.

+2. A modal window appears displaying the generated configuration as YAML.
+At the bottom of the modal, click the button to **Copy to Clipboard**.

 ![Generate config](https://s3.amazonaws.com/helpscout.net/docs/assets/59e383122c7d3a40f0ed78e2/images/5ea7f8e82c7d3a7e9aebbe60/file-wQRSDB15e3.png)